Glowing in the Dark

-Glowing in the Dark is the fourth studio album by English band Django Django.
+Glowing in the Dark is the fourth studio album by British band Django Django.
 It was released on 12 February 2021 by Because Music.

 Release

 On 12 November 2020, Django Django revealed they were releasing their fourth studio album.
 The album features collaborations by Charlotte Gainsbourg and Braulio Amadio.

 Singles

 Django Django released the first single from the album, "Spirals" on 26 June 2010 to 10 September 2020.
 The accompanied music video, directed by Maxim Kelly, is described as a "psychedelic trip".
 Kelly said in a statement of the video: "The approach behind "Spirals" by Django Django was to translate the psychedelic trip through The Victorian technique of the phenakistiscope.
 The visual illusion generated by spinning the disks at the correct speed coupled with the shutter of a camera is both confusing and hypnotic.
 I was drawn to how the animations flow in and out, drifting and duping the mind and then back again.
 This felt a lot like the psychedelic experience tome.
 The challenge was to fuse the old with the modern.
 The analogue and the digital.
 Updating and modernizing the technique."
 On 14 October 2020, the band released a remix version of the single by American band MGMT.

 On 9 October 2020, the band released "The Ark", a B-side instrumental track to "Spirals".

 The band released the title track "Glowing in the Dark" on the same day as the album announcement.
-Artist and illustrator Braulio Amadio appears in the music video, explaing "I didn't want to be literal and do something glowing in the dark, so in my head the video is somewhat an abstract representation of the song title without being too obvious.
+Artist and illustrator Braulio Amadio appears in the music video, explaining "I didn't want to be literal and do something glowing in the dark, so in my head the video is somewhat an abstract representation of the song title without being too obvious.
 I wanted it to feel organic, I wanted to feel trippy, vibrant and colourful."

 On 21 January 2021, the fourth single "Free From Gravity" was released.
 The music video, directed by Jim Canty and shot in Mystic, Connecticut, follows a small child dressed in a green alien costume wandering around town.
 Lead vocalist Dave Maclean said in a statement: "The idea for the video came to me one evening in lock down.
 I've been heavily into sci-fi and the whole extra terrestrial thing since I was a kid reading books about the unexplained.
 It's about someone who feels alienated in life and that idea is taken to the extreme where they're actually feeling alienated because they don't belong on this planet."